prashobh4657/Computer-Science-Assignments/README.md

 ## Repository Structure

-The repository is organized into folders based on topics.
+The repository is organized into folders based on semesters.
 Below is an overview of the structure:

 - **/Assignments**: Contains all the assignments grouped by semester.
   - **/Semester1**: Assignments from the first semester.